-Using the Freytag pyramid, the plot of a story is made up of five parts: exposition, rising action, climax, falling action, and denouement.
+The plot of a story is made up of five parts: exposition, rising action, climax, falling action, and denouement.

-The exposition could also be called the introduction while denouement could entail resolution, revelation or even catastrophe.
+The exposition could also be called the introduction, while denouement could entail resolution, revelation, or even catastrophe.

-Dénouement, derives from an Old French word, desnouement, meaning an untying.
+Dénouement derives from an Old French word, desnouement, meaning an untying.
 From French desnoer, from des-, de- + noer, to tie.
-To undo, unknot or untie from old French.
+To undo, unknot, or untie from old French.

 However, for authors of a series of novels, sometimes there is a need to create anticipation for the next book.

 But you should be careful about using this ending technique for a stand-alone title.

-They could feel let down after reading hundreds of pages that lead to an open end.
+They could feel let down after reading hundreds of pages that lead to an open ending.

-A critical point for writers to remember is Chekhov’s Gun.
+Another critical point for writers to remember is Chekhov’s Gun.

 “If in the first act you have hung a pistol on the wall, then in the following one it should be fired.”
 Anton Chekhov